dxworks/insider/README.md

 # Insider

-Insider is a belt of tools that, built on the idea of searching regular expressions in code.
+Insider is a belt of tools built on the idea of searching regular expressions in code.
 Insider is able to detect code smells, the usage of external libraries and the topics that a software project approaches by only using Regex.
 This means that Insider does not use any type of parsing and is therefore language independent.

 ## Installation